 Tesla on March 6 began outfitting new Model S vehicles with a triple underbody shield to further protect the electric vehicle’s high-voltage battery.
 Older Model S cars will be retrofitted with the extra protection upon owner request or during normally scheduled service, Tesla CEO Elon Musk said in a March 28 blog post on the company’s website.
 The California-based electric automaker will make the retrofit free of charge.

-Watch a Consumer Reports video report on the retrofit, which includes footage of Tesla tests:
+To watch a Consumer Reports video report on the retrofit, which includes footage of Tesla tests, click on the link or photo above.

 To assess whether a safety recall was warranted, NHTSA probed two separate Tesla Model S vehicle fires that occurred in 2013 -- one in Washington on Oct.
 13 and another in Tennessee on Nov.
 13. Both vehicles caught fire after running over roadway debris at highway speeds.
 One of the cars struck a three-ball hitch that had apparently broken off from another vehicle; the other hit an unidentified object.